-Balkanize Me: Subverted.
-What used to be Equestria is now a Confederacy of 5 sub-automous city-states, and several independent small kingdoms.
+Balkanize Me: After the Grogar Wars, what used to be Equestria is now a Confederacy of 5 sub-automous city-states, and several independent small kingdoms.

 In Twilight Then, Twilight Now, Tambelon is lost to Grogar and his Troggle army and the Mane Six's coltfriends disappeared with it, but they have delayed an all out war to several centuries and in the present Ponyland, Tirek is Killed Off for Real and the war is won to the ponies.